 Welcome to the Electrical Engineering program at Sonoma state University!
 Get started by reviewing this information about registration, advising, and orientation.
 If you have more questions, please contact engineering department - Salazar Hall 2004.

-NOTE: If you have not yet been admitted and plan to transfer to the EE program at SSU please visit Transfer Program page.
+NOTE: If you have not yet been admitted and plan to transfer to the EE program at SSU please visit Transfer Students page.

 Fall Semester Orientation